Get Involved FAQs

 What is ArtWeek?

 Now celebrated annually each spring, ArtWeek is affordable fun for anyone with a creative sense of adventure.
 A ten-day award-winning festival featuring unique and unexpected experiences that are participatory, interactive, or offer behind-the-scenes access to artists or the creative process, each ArtWeek event is a one-of-a-kind celebration that people won’t want to miss (especially since many are FREE although some range in price up to $50).
-Since fall 2013, ArtWeek has featured nearly 1000 unique events involving more than 900 partners and the number keeps growing!
+Since fall 2013, ArtWeek has featured over 2,000 unique events involving more than 900 partners and the number keeps growing!

 Is ArtWeek statewide now?